vadolasi/refluxo-engine/docs/concepts/workflow.md

+---
+description: A workflow is the blueprint for an execution.
+It's a declarative JSON structure that defines the tasks (Nodes) and the connections between them (Edges).
+---
 # Workflow & Node Definition

 A workflow is the blueprint for an execution.
 It's a declarative JSON structure that defines the tasks (Nodes) and the connections between them (Edges).